 - Pull your child's credit report around age 16 so that there is time to take action on any potentially fraudulent activity before he or she will need to apply for college, car, or other loans

 - If you must mail a form with your child's personal information on it, drop it off directly at the post office rather than leaving it in your mailbox with the flag up.
 Thieves watch for those flags, knowing there may be sensitive info inside.

 - Keep your voice quiet when you must recite an SS number out loud in a public place, such as inside the Social Security Administration or if you're making a phone call while out in public.

-The cost of getting credit reports from all three agencies can really add up, so don't forget to check out the best free credit report sites.
+Related: The cost of getting credit reports from all three agencies can really add up, so don't forget to check out the top free credit report sites.